MessageToEagle.com - This incredible technology was widespread in antiquity and evidence of it can be found in all corners

 of the world.
 Prehistoric builders used stones, the toughest surfacing material found on Earth to create perfectly round holes.

-This impressive cutting-holes-in-stone technique reveals our ancestors were familiar with alien technology in ways we can hardly comprehend today.
+This impressive cutting-holes-in-stone technique reveals our ancestors were familiar with an extremely advanced technology

 Large-sized holes found in ancient stone demanded engineering skills and proper cutting equipment.